RE Useful Links

 BBC Bitesize - Study guides, tests, videos and class clips for GCSE subjects

-Students at Key Stage 3 follow the Diocese of Salford's guidance of study, with the Catholic ethos at its heart and the study of different world religions.
+Pupils at Key Stage 3 follow the Diocese of Salford's guidance of study, with the Catholic ethos at its heart and the study of different world religions.

 The St Vincent de Paul Society (or as it is often known - the SVP) is an international Christian voluntary organisation dedicated to tackling poverty and disadvantage by providing practical assistance to those in need – irrespective of ideology, faith, ethnicity, age or gender.

-Many of the SVP students from Fisher More have given up their time to visit the elderly in the local nursing home and the local luncheon clubs.
+Many of the SVP pupils from Fisher More have given up their time to visit the elderly in the local nursing home and the local luncheon clubs.
 They have helped with the serving of the food, providing music, dancing and general conversation.